Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Awareness of this risk is a precursor to covered call investing, and investing in the stock market, period.
 Having clarified this, I’ll share a recent covered call investment that I made.

-Note that I like to use the word investment vs trade for covered call writing since covered call sellers could own a stock for months, or even years.
+Note that I like to use the word “investment” vs “trade” for covered call writing since covered call sellers could own a stock for months, or even years.

 Then the income from covered calls is just like the delicious icing on that cake.
+If you think about it, millions of investors own stocks with no covered call income whatsoever.

 Click here to read my post entitled How to Evaluate an Investment with more about stock market risk while building wealth.